Unknown-xxx-69/ID-Fetcher-Bot/README.md

 🛠️ Customization Ideas

-Add logging of user data
+🔒 Add logging of user data for tracking purposes.

-Restrict usage to specific Telegram IDs
+🚫 Restrict usage to specific Telegram IDs.

-Add inline buttons or commands
+⚡ Add inline buttons or commands for enhanced interactivity.